pscedu/pegasus-psc/README.md

 # Cerebras ModelZoo Training Workflow

-This Pegasus workflow validates, compiles and trains the model using Tensor Flow as part of a single workflow setup to run on Neocortex.
+This repository contains example Pegasus workflows that execute on the Cerebras machine at PSC called Neocortex.
+The examples are for some of the models in the [modelzoo](https://portal.neocortex.psc.edu/docs/modelzoo.html) that Cerebras has made availble for users to run.

+The workflows in this repository validate, compiles and trains the model.

+At the moment we have example workflows for

+* Tensor Flow
+* PyTorch

 The workflow is based on the example at
 [Running Jobs on Neocortex](https://portal.neocortex.psc.edu/docs/running-jobs.html) .